 Harold V. Connolly (1956, 1960, 1964, 1968)

-US athlete Connolly won the gold medal at the 1956 Olympic Games in hammer throwing which was remarkable as he had Erbs Palsy, which meant the his deformed left arm was 4.5 inches shorter than his right arm, and his left hand was two-thirds smaller than his right hand.
-He also finishing eighth in 1960, sixth in 1964 and did not qualifying for the final in 1968.
+US athlete Connolly won the gold medal at the 1956 Olympic Games in hammer throwing which was remarkable as he had Erbs Palsy, which meant his deformed left arm was 4.5 inches shorter than his right arm, and his left hand was two-thirds smaller than his right hand.
+He also finished eighth in 1960, sixth in 1964 and did not qualify for the final in 1968.